St Agnes, Isles of Scilly: Natural history

 Over one third of the area of St Agnes is designated as Sites of Special Scientific Interest (SSSI).
 In the south of the island Wingletang Down is noted for its heath, dune grassland and rocky coast and is the only site in Britain where the fern least adder's–tongue (Ophioglossum lusitanicum) grows.
 Other rare plants include the orchid autumn lady's-tresses (Spiranthes spiralis) and early meadow-grass (Poa infirma).
 The only freshwater pools on St Agnes are Big Pool and Little Pool in the north-west of the island which are part of the Big Pool and Browarth Point SSSI.
-Big Pool shows evidence for inundation by the 1775 Lisbon tsunami that was caused by the 1755 Lisbon earthquake.
+(The land designated as Big Pool and Browarth Point SSSI is entirely owned by the Duchy of Cornwall) Big Pool shows evidence for inundation by the 1755 Lisbon tsunami that was caused by the 1755 Lisbon earthquake.
 The vegetation has some brackish influence because of occasional influx of the sea during winter storms with rushes such as saltmarsh rush (Juncus gerardi) and sea club–rush (Scirpus maritimus).
 The surrounding grassland, which is also a cricket pitch, is notable for the clovers amongst its flora including western clover (Trifolium occidentale), suffocated clover (T. suffocatum) and subterranean clover (T. subterraneum).
 Other plants include adder's-tongue (Ophioglossum vulgatum) and small adder's-tongue (O. azoricum).